Dec 27, 2023

 2. Align sales teams with marketplace selling

-3. Send private offers
+3. Create and send private offers

 4. Drive new transactions